jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/screenshot_eyekit.png' width='100%'>

 This will create a new image file ending `_eyekit.png` (e.g. `screenshot_eyekit.png`).
 In this file, Eyekit's rendering of the text is presented in green overlaying the original screenshot image.
 The point where the two solid green lines intersect corresponds to the `TextBlock`'s `position` argument, and the dashed green lines show the baselines of subsequent lines of text, which is based on the `line_height` argument.
 You can use this output image to adjust the parameters of the `TextBlock` accordingly.
-If all of your texts are presented in a consistent way, you should only need to establish these parameters once; otherwise, you may need to establish the correct parameters for each text individually.
+If all of your texts are presented in a consistent way, you should only need to establish these parameters once.

+An alternative strategy would be to produce your experimental stimuli using Eyekit.
+For example, you could export images of your TextBlocks, and then display them full-size in some experimental presentation software of your choice.

 Contributing